astrid-net/fbspammer/README.md

-# fbspammerA
+# FB-SPAMMER
-An Easy-to-Use and User-Interface Bot allows you to spam messages on facebook groups.
+An Easy-to-Use and User-Interface Bot allows you to spam messages on Facebook groups.